clbx/Cosmic/README.md

 ```

 ### Windows
-_Windows is not offically supported.
-The tests run, the binary builds, we've tested it to make sure it executes, but thats about it_

 A pre-compiled binary can be downloaded from the release page.
 You will still need to install MinGW and SDL2
 Be sure to add both MinGW and SDL2.dll to your path